Analysis | Trump accelerates his effort to wring power from the Republican Party

 Nor was this a normal political action committee.
 Save America is a leadership PAC, meaning that although it is limited in how much it can give to other political action committees — such as for candidates — it is largely unlimited in how the money can otherwise be spent.
 If Trump wants to hire the Blue Angels to transport him to a campaign rally on a luxury yacht and pay himself $100,000 for his time, Save America can provide.
 It’s like a Trump Organization where he doesn’t even have to put his name on a gold-plated apartment building.

 But, of course, putting his name on things is the entire reason Trump wants the PAC.
-He wants both to keep his campaign’s well-worn fundraising hose attached to its spigot and to be the guy who decides which Republican wins which race.
+He wants to keep his campaign’s well-worn fundraising hose attached to its spigot and to be the guy who decides which Republican wins which race.
 The former president wants every Republican who goes to Washington to be as Trump-branded as the swag in the Mar-a-Lago gift shop.
 And Save America is how he plans to do it.

 There’s just one problem: The Republican Party also wants some say in which candidates it is putting up for election.
 This has long been the tension between Trump and his party: He wants everyone to be loyal to him and his goals, while the party, for understandable and historical reasons, would prefer to build its own institutional power.
-That’s why the party exists, after all: to serve as a sort of savings account for the power that the political right has accrued.
+That’s why the party exists, after all — to serve as a sort of savings account for the power that the political right has accrued.
 But then Trump showed up, and he saw that savings account and licked his lips, as he does.

 The GOP has done yeoman's work for five years in pretending that it's an equal partner with Trump, but the reality of the situation has become sharply apparent in the past few days.